grmbl99/meteor-4pi/README.md

 ## Production (Docker)

-- The dockerized application takes its configuration from the `METEOR_SETTINGS` environment variable (as defined in `docker-compose.yml`).
+- The dockerized application takes its configuration from the `METEOR_SETTINGS` environment variable (it can be mapped to any host environment variable in `docker-compose.yml`).
   - On Linux/MacOS:
     - Use the `setenv.sh` script to set the environment variable with the contents of `settings.json`
       - `source setenv.sh`
   - On Windows:
-    - Remove all line-breaks and whitespace from `settings.json`
+    - Remove all line-breaks from `settings.json`
     - Use the `setenv.cmd` script to set the environment variable with the contents of `settings.json`
       - `setenv.cmd`